Here are several leadership lessons and professional advice from my career, Part 1

 As a leader, you will face difficult times and even crises.
 How you act during these tough times matters a lot.
 People will remember what you were like when the pressure was on.
 Here are three strategies for how to handle these situations.

 1. Always treat all people with dignity and respect, especially during a difficult time.
-It is never okay to demean a fellow human being in the workplace.
-Please don’t do it!!
+Demeaning a fellow human being in the workplace is never okay.
+Please don’t do it!

 2. Keep your cool.
 There is no need to yell or let loose on someone.
 No one likes jerks.